CSS - Center for Science and Society

 The heart of the Center is formed by six inaugural Research Clusters led by Columbia and Barnard faculty currently engaged in the study of science and society.
 These projects are designed to maximize collaborative research among a variety of disciplines, and to lay the foundation for joint teaching and curriculum development.

-Staff: Pamela Smith (Founding Director); Darwin Eng (Business Manager); Julianne Catherine Kim (Work Study Administrative Assistant); Melinda Miller (Associate Director); Roshana Nabi (Project Manager), Naomi Rosenkranz (Project Manager); Jozef Sulik (Project Manager), Caroline Surman (Project Assistant).
+Staff: Pamela Smith (Founding Director); Darwin Eng (Business Manager); Ariana Novo (Work Study Administrative Assistant); Melinda Miller (Associate Director); Naomi Rosenkranz (Assistant Director), Jozef Sulik (Senior Project Manager), Caroline Surman (Project Assistant), Madisson Withman (Postdoctoral Research).